 As part of a team of 10 designers, and countless engineers and business people, we developed a platform which allows a care worker to view clients and document working with that client.
 I have worked on a number of major components on the offering.
-Due to a Non Disclosure Agreement I am not able to give details about the product itself but I can be general and can tell you about my journey within IBM and what I have learned.
+Due to a Non Disclosure Agreement I was not able to give details about the product itself but I can be general and can tell you about my journey within IBM and what I have learned.

 I applied for a job in IBM in December 2014.
 After going through the interview process I ended up getting the job and flying to Austin Texas.
 It is well documented, in the IBM world, what happens.
 So I’ll briefly give my interpretation of my learnings.